SWIFTSIM/HBT-HERONS/docs/outputs/timing.md

 :   Time taken to load the Friends-of-Friends data.

 `halo_comms`
-:   Time taken to communicate Friends-of-Friends data to their assigned MPI rank.
+:   Time taken to communicate Friends-of-Friends data to their assigned MPI rank, if required.

-`read_halo`
-:   Time taken to do all of the Friends-of-Friends data loading and communication tasks.

 `update_halo`
 :   If the particles are not loaded together with the Friends-of-Friends catalogue, time taken to update the properties of particles associated to each FoF group.